klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 > subbridge.anchoring(true)
 true
 ```
 After anchoring starts, you can check the latest block anchored to Baobab by using `subbridge.latestAnchoredBlockNumber`.
 Please note that this only works after the EN already followed up on the latest block of Baobab.
 By default, SCN tries anchoring on every block from the block on which anchoring is turned on.
-The anchoring period can be set by changing SC_TX_PERIOD.
+The anchoring period can be set by changing SC_ANCHORING_PERIOD.
 If the value is set to 10, the node tries anchoring when the block number is a multiple of 10.
 ```
 $ kscn attach --datadir ~/data
 > subbridge.latestAnchoredBlockNumber